brianglass/anastasis/files/thursday_matins4.md

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;font-family:&quot;Book Antiqua&quot;">Glory.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;
-font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">G</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;font-family:&quot;Book Antiqua&quot;">azing steadfastly and soberly with the mindÂ’s thought, let us say to the One who is seated in the highest with the Father together with the Spirit: Undivided Trinity, who of old established the universe by the word, and now enlighten all those who in faith cry to you with undoubting voice: Remember us also in your Kingdom.</span>
+font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">G</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;font-family:&quot;Book Antiqua&quot;">azing steadfastly and soberly with the mind’s thought, let us say to the One who is seated in the highest with the Father together with the Spirit: Undivided Trinity, who of old established the universe by the word, and now enlighten all those who in faith cry to you with undoubting voice: Remember us also in your Kingdom.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;font-family:&quot;Book Antiqua&quot;">Both now. <span style="color:red;mso-bidi-font-style:italic">Theotokion</span>*.*</span>